abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

-revision cycle of the standard, which would allow to remove it in C++32 and finally reuse the C+29 syntax for what it should have been in the first place: Declaring an implementation module without importing anything as a side effect.
+revision cycle of the standard, which would allow to remove it in C++32 and finally reuse the C+29 syntax for what it should have been in the first place: Declaring an implementation module without importing anything.

 People regularly complain that the C++ language has accumulated a lot of old cruft.
-This would now be an excellent occasion to finally do the right thing and eliminate the old behavior of `"module M;"`.
+This would now be an excellent occasion to finally do the right thing and eliminate the old semantics of `"module M;"`.

 We programmers should be in control.
 Bundling the import with the declaration of the module unit has now proven to be unhelpful.